mike-nguyen/atomic-host-tests/tools/README.md

 Small tools container for use with [atomic-host-tests](https://github.com/projectatomic/atomic-host-tests)

-As of 09-Jan-2017, the following utilities/packages are installed
+As of 09-Mar-2018, the following utilities/packages are installed
   - `jq`
+  - `git`

 To run the container: